 ‘Won’t give tickets to Muslims as they don’t believe in us’, says Karnataka BJP leader

-Bengaluru, Apr 02: Karnataka's Bharatiya Janata Party (BJP) senior leader KS Eshwarappa on Tuesday told members of Karuba and minority communities in Karnataka's Koppal district that Congress party use them only as "vote bank" but will never give them a ticket.
+Bengaluru, Apr 02: Karnataka's Bharatiya Janata Party (BJP) senior leader K S Eshwarappa on Tuesday told members of Karuba and minority communities in Karnataka's Koppal district that Congress party use them only as "vote bank" but will never give them a ticket.

 "We won't give Muslims tickets because you don't believe in us.
 Believe us and we'll give you tickets and other things," ANI quoted Eshwarappa as saying.